-I made this for a family get together and boy was it gone in a hurry.
-If you love pumpkin and looking for a stunning presentation, give this pumpkin layered cake recipe a try.
+I made this for a family get together- and boy was it gone in a hurry.
+If you love pumpkin and looking for a stunning presentation, give this pumpkin cake a try.

 You can make this cake a day in advance.
 If you go any further it will begin to dry out and it won't be as fresh-tasting as day one.
 Just make sure you keep the cake covered to prevent it from drying out.

 Yes.
-If you don’t want to make a layered cake you can bake this up in a 9×13 pan.
-Just cook until cake is done and a toothpick can be inserted and it comes out clean.
+If you don't want to make a layered cake you can bake this up in a 9x13 baking pan.
+But you may need to adjust the cooking time a bit longer to accommodate the larger cake.
 All the cake to cool before you pour the ganache on top.

 - Stand Mixer or Hand-held Mixer- This makes it SO much faster to whip the topping.
 Like I said above, it can be done without a mixer, but make sure you have a strong arm and patience.
 I have a KitchenAid Pro Mixer that I've had for 12+ years and love it!